drbeane/drbeane.github.io/_pages/courses/dsci417/bigdata.md

 ---
-title: "Introduction to Python"
+title: "Big Data Analytics"
 layout: archive
-permalink: /courses/python
+permalink: /courses/bigdata
 header:
   image: "../../../images/canyonlands.jpg"
 ---

-On this page you will find html renders of Jupyter notebooks that I developed for use the following courses offered at Maryville University:
-* DSCI 303 - Introduction Python
+On this page you will find html renders of Jupyter notebooks that I developed for use the following courses offered at Maryville University: <b>DSCI 303 - Introduction Python</b>, <b>DSCI 503 - Python</b>, and <b>DSCI 130 - Introduction Programming</b>.
-+ DSCI 503 - Python
-* DSCI 130 - Introduction Programming

 **Disclaimer:** These notebooks are not intended to be a standalone resource for learning Python.
 These were created to supplement lecture presentations.